MicrosoftDocs/dynamics365smb-docs/business-central/admin-add-an-email-account.md

 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ## Assign Accounts to Business Scenarios
 You can use specific email accounts for specific business scenarios.
-For example, you can set up Business Central so that all users always send sales documents from one account, and purchase documents from another.
+For example, you can specify that all users always send sales documents from one account, purchase documents from another, and warehouse or production documents from a third account.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Email Accounts**, and then choose the related link.
-2. Choose the account to define scenarios for, and then choose **Process**, and then **Setup email scenarios**.
+2. Choose the account to define scenarios for, and then choose **Process**, and then **Setup Email Scenarios**.
-3. Choose **Add scenarios**, and then choose the scenarios.
+3. Choose **Add Scenarios**, and then choose the scenarios.

 ## Using Your Own Email App
 To use your own app, there are a few things you must do.